 Creativity and Cultural Capital Our curriculum values creativity and from day one students are challenged to express themselves in art, drama, music and cookery, providing them with both the life skills and the cultural capital that comes with being able to talk about an artist they admire or a play they have performed in.
 These curriculum areas add richness outside the classroom through opportunities for theatre and gallery visits, along with numerous occasions when students can sing or perform.

-Equity Our curriculum is underpinned by a commitment to equality of opportunity and we strive to ensure that all students are able to succeed no matter what their entry point is.
+Equity Our curriculum is underpinned by a commitment to equality of opportunity and complies with the Equality Act (2010) and Special Educational Needs Regulations (2014).
+We strive to ensure that all students are able to succeed no matter what their entry point is.
 This means that we have a sharp focus on reading, writing, speaking and numeracy.
 Some will require specialist teaching to help develop the basics that were not formed appropriately in Key Stage 1 and 2 through formal teaching of Phonics.
 For others this will be the development of subject specific language and knowledge through specialist teachers.
 All teachers know their classes and the individuals in them and so ensure that specific needs are catered for.

 Curriculum Planning and Review

 The implementation of our curriculum across the academy is illustrated below.
 It starts out with the planning of schemes of work and lesson materials and their delivery in the classroom.
 Their success is then tested using a range of assessment methods.
 At the same time, senior managers assure the quality of delivery and impact through lesson observation, book scrutiny and student voice interviews.
 This then informs feedback to Subject Directors to inform their planning and help identify training and development needs.